5 Things to Know About A Wrongful Death Lawsuit

 To be able to file a wrongful death lawsuit, you must prove that the person you are suing:

 To prove negligence, you must prove that the defendant acted contrary to how a reasonable person would have acted in the same situation.
 For example, if a shop owner mopped their floor and failed to display wet floor signs even though they had them available, then this would constitute negligence.

 Wrongful death cases involve a lot of paperwork and require a lot of evidence.
-It is in your best interest to have a San Diego wrongful death lawyer represent you and your interests.
+It is in your best interest to have a California wrongful death lawyer represent you and your interests.
 Our law firm can offer you the compassion and support you need in these difficult times.
 Brad Nakase is a wrongful death attorney with over 15 years’ experience representing California residents in personal injury cases.
 We work with our clients on a contingency fee basis so you will only pay us when we are successful in your case.